NouvelleTechno/Gallery-filters-CSS-JS-/README.md

 # Gallery-filters-CSS-JS-
-Gallery filters done with CSSand JS
+Gallery filters done with CSS and JS